bsavarese/atd-data-lake/docs/datasrc_bt.md

 The [JSON export](defs/socrata-bt-iaf.json) also has the column definitions, under the "meta"."view"."columns" section.

-## ITMF: Individual Traffic Match Files
+## Individual Traffic Match Files (ITMF)

 ### Layer 1 Raw

-This is an excerpt of an ITMF file, named according to the pattern, `Austin_btmatch_MM-DD-YYYY.txt`.
+An excerpt of an ITMF file, named according to the pattern `Austin_btmatch_MM-DD-YYYY.txt` follows.
 The code `aws_transport/bt_json_standard.py` reads in the file from the AWAM share and copies it to the `raw` bucket.

 ```
 RDM6QzI6NjE6RDA6MDM=,lamar_mlk,lamar_6th,5/31/2019 11:48:20 PM,5/31/2019 11:59:46 PM,686,5,invalid,125